Updated January 2023

 You see your name in the greeting and begin to read . . .

-In a world of spam folders filled with impersonal emails, a handwritten letter is considered and often treated like a rare and valuable gift.
+In a world of spam folders filled with impersonal emails, a handwritten letter is considered and often treated like a valuable gift.

 Tips for writing a handwritten direct mail letter